 Fibroids are common non-cancerous, benign, growths that develop in the muscular wall of the uterus.
-Uterine fibroids can vary in size from very small, may a quarter of an inch to larger than a cantaloupe.
+Uterine fibroid can vary in size from very small, may a quarter of an inch to larger than a cantaloupe.
 Occasionally the bigger the fibroid, it is more inconvenient and cause the uterus to grow to the size of a five-month pregnancy.

 Treatment of Fibroids

 If fibroid is smaller and not creating much of pain, it can be left as it is.
 Most of times smaller fibroid got unnoticed and most women even do not know if they have one.
-Only in case discomfort or other during medical treatment, fibroids can be diagnosed.
+Only in case discomfort or other during medical treatment, fibroid can be diagnosed.
 The treatment for uterine fibroids is surgery and it can be used to remove fibroids only (myomectomy) or to remove the entire uterus (hysterectomy).

 When surgery is required